 The terms “laminitis” and “founder” are often used interchangeably by horse owners.
 However, a distinction can be made between the acute phase of laminitis versus ongoing chronic issues.

-Acute laminitis or a “bout of laminitis” typically refers to the sudden onset of pain and inflammation of the laminae.
+Acute laminitis or a “bout of laminitis” typically refers to the sudden onset of pain related to weakening of the laminae.

-The term founder is often used colloquially to refer to the ongoing condition that can involve rotation/sinking of the coffin bone.
+The term founder is often used colloquially to refer to the ongoing condition when it involves rotation/sinking of the coffin bone.

 Not all horses with acute laminitis will experience coffin bone rotation.
 However, many horses with founder will have previously had one or more attacks of laminitis.
 Once a horse has had one episode, it is usually at risk of reoccurrence.

-Each equine hoof contains approximately 600 interlocking laminae that provide structural support to the hoof.
-Damage to the laminae can result in:
+Each horse hoof contains approximately 600 laminae forming two interlocking layers that provide structural support to the hoof.
+The laminae connect the hoof wall to the coffin bone within the hoof.

 - Separation of the sole from the hoof wall observed at the white line of the hoof; the area between the wall and sole of the hoof